 What is the craze with feeding raw food?
 I’ve heard rumors that “grain-free” is actually bad, how can that be?
 My Bengal kitten is getting older but I don’t know when to switch from kitten food to cat food!
 The ins and outs of feeding our kitties can get complicated.
-Especially with so much information out there.
-It doesn’t help that everyone is trying to sell something, as this leads to false advertising and misinformation.

 Is there a difference between a carnivore and an obligate carnivore?
 I’m glad you asked!
 Not all carnivores are obligate, but cats are.